ElysRealm/elysrealm.github.io/portfolio.md

 <img src="https://i.imgur.com/IZzWRvk.gif" width="400" height="400" />

 The Vertex Whisperer was a prototype that I made in Unity quite a while ago.
 The core mechanic is being able to grab vertices and manipulate them in real time.
-You can check out the code for that [here](https://github.com/ElysRealm/The-Vertex-Whisperer-Core-Manipulator-Code).